gourangakole/TTbarCalib/README.md

 ```
 https://twiki.cern.ch/twiki/bin/viewauth/CMS/BTagAnalyzer
 ```
 We first describe how to run the BTagAnalyzer creating ntuples for a TTbar analysis.
 It's not in the scope of this README to give detailed information on the BTagAnalyzer but one can find the relevant information following the twiki above or reading through the relevant code in that Git repository.
 These are what are then used as input to the TTbarCalib code used to create the flat ntuples.
 We then describe the two separate procedures that perform Kinematic fit method and the 2TagCount method.
-However, firstly you will need to know where to find the centrally produced datasets for the campaign you are about to embark upon.
+However, firstly you will need to know where to find the centrally produced datasets for the campaign on which you are about to embark.
 ## Using DAS
 CMS DAS service will help you to find the MC and data files for your scale factor campaign.
 Example command for Fall17 Production:
 ```
 das_client.py --query="dataset dataset=/*/RunIIFall17MiniAOD-94X_mc2017_realistic_v*/MINIAODSIM status=* " --limit=300
 ```
-## MC Sample Cross-sections:
-Many of the samples have changed in various ways.
-For example, for ttbar samples we now have to use the samples where the ttbar events are divided up according to the decay of the W bosons.
-This means when we include the samples in the samples.json we need to calculate the cross-section for the process.
-The was done for the ttbar samples by taking the ttbar production XS from here: https://twiki.cern.ch/twiki/bin/view/LHCPhysics/TtbarNNLO#Top_quark_pair_cross_sections_at
-This was then multiplied by the branching fractions of the W boson taken from the PDG: http://pdg.lbl.gov/2017/tables/rpp2017-sum-gauge-higgs-bosons.pdf

-For example:
-XS ttbar semileptonic = XS * 2( (BR(el+ve)+BR(µ+vµ)+BR(tau+vtau)) * BR(hadronic))
-XS ttbar AH = XS * (BR(hadronic) * BR(hadronic))

-364.35 = 831.76 * 2(  (10.80% + 10.80% + 10.80%) * 67.60% )

-For other samples, the cross-sections on the all new XSDB were used.
-May want to check TTbar XS.
-In DB the XS is much lower.
-This is due to it being automatically computed using the Event generator to NLO.
-The XS currently is from the latest and greatest NNLO calculation so is more 'correct'.
-New XS's for DY in XSDB are improved on previous iteration.
-Previously, just took the value from the event generator (which for madgraph MLM samples is NLO at best).
-New calculations are at least NLO (if not NNLO) so more accurate (tend to be larger).
 ### Measuring X-Sections of Samples on McM / DAS client
 See here for more detail:
 ```